 The goal of this stretch is to encourage those pectoral muscles to be long again, so the back muscles can be happy, functioning at a normal length.

-While stretching probably won’t “fix” any issues all on its own, it is an easy way to prevent injury and will help maintain flexibility and proper muscle length if done correctly.
+While stretching probably won’t “fix” any issues all on its own, it is an easy way to help prevent injury and maintain flexibility and proper muscle length if done correctly.
 Regularly stretching your pectoral muscles can help remind your body that it isn’t normal for them to be short, and is one step in avoiding the development of chronic pain and postural issues.
 If you already experience chronic pain in your back or neck, this could help keep the situation from worsening, and is a great compliment to any massage or bodywork you are receiving for this area.